 Do you feel the pressure to come up with fun and creative activities for your family to enjoy together every holiday season?

 I think that any parent can relate to feeling like you need to be doing the million adorable “Elf on the Shelf” or Pinterest-perfect ideas that you might see other parents doing with their kids.
+We have traditions for all the seasons, for example, in summer we all go to have some new york tennis lessons, it’s super fun and gets us all active.

 But Christmas traditions don’t have to take up a crazy amount of time and effort on your part to be magical for your child.
 That’s the beauty of kids – pretty much every simple experience you share with them ends up being a magical one, especially during the holiday season 🙂